 A 2009 young adult

 fantasy novel written by Janni Lee Simner.
-The first sequel, titled Faerie Winter
+The first in a trilogy, it was followed by Faerie Winter

 Tropes used in this novel: